This is the header, it can contain root decorators# @defaultSensitive=false @defaultRequired=infer# @generateTsTypes(path=./env.d.ts)More details of the minutiae of decorator handling can be found in the @env-spec reference.

 See the imports guide for more details and advanced usage.

-# this definition is merged with any found in imports, but this one has more precedenceIMPORTED_ITEM=overriden-value@setValuesBulk()
+# this definition is merged with any found in imports, but this one has more precedenceIMPORTED_ITEM=overridden-value@setValuesBulk()

 Section titled “@setValuesBulk()”Arg types: [ data: string ]

 Injects multiple config values at once from an external data source.
-The first argument is a resolver that produces a string (e.g., exec() calling a secrets manager), which is parsed and injected as definitions within the file containing the decorator.
+The first argument is a resolver that produces a string, typically a bulk resolver from a secrets provider plugin such as opLoadEnvironment() (1Password), infisicalBulk(), or vaultSecret(…, raw=true) (HashiCorp Vault).
+The string is parsed and injected as definitions within the file containing the decorator.

 Options:

 format: How to parse the data string.jsonexpects a flat JSON object,envexpects.envfile format.
 If not specified, auto-detected by checking if the string starts with{.createMissing: Iftrue, keys in the bulk data that don’t already exist in your schema will be created as new config items.
 Defaults tofalse(unknown keys are silently skipped).enabled: Iffalse, the bulk data resolver is skipped entirely.
 Accepts any boolean expression, including dynamic references to other config items.
-Defaults totrue.
+Defaults totrue.pick: An array of key names to inject, an allowlist.
+Only matching keys are injected; everything else from the source is ignored.omit: An array of key names to skip, a denylist.
+Every key except the matches is injected.

 Section titled “@plugin()”Arg types: [ identifier: string ]